Blog-Reference and Blog-Reference adapted to context and Blog-Reference

 (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.

 These premises are certain, true, and primary, and therefore satisfy all methodological requirements.
 The set of premises is minimalistic, that is, Occam’s Razor has been applied and the set cannot be reduced further, only expanded.
-The set contains no nonentities like maximisation or equilibrium and no normative assertions.
-The graphical representation is given on Wikimedia.
+The set contains no nonentities like maximization or equilibrium and no normative assertions.
+The graphical representation is given on Wikimedia AXEC31.

-Given the minimalist core propositions (A0) to (A3) one has to proceed top-down by successive DIFFERENTIATION until one arrives at the INDIVIDUAL agent.
+Given the minimalistic core propositions (A0) to (A3), one has to proceed top-down by successive DIFFERENTIATION until one arrives at the INDIVIDUAL agent.
 Differentiation is the opposite of bottom-up or aggregation.
 The bottom-up approach, also called Methodological Individualism, is false because it runs with necessity into the Fallacy of Composition.

 The acceptance of the premises (A0) to (A3) depends alone on the outcome of empirical tests of more elaborate theorems, which have to be carried out independently by econometric experts, and NOT AT ALL on whether one likes the macro axioms or not, and certainly not on any political preconceptions: “Research is, in fact, a continuous discussion of the consistency of theories: formal consistency insofar as the discussion relates to the logical cohesion of what is asserted in joint theories; material consistency insofar as the agreement of observations with theories is concerned.”
 (Klant) Economics has to be strictly separated from politics.
 Political economics has produced NOTHING of scientific value in the last 200+ years.